TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Setup/Index.rst

     ..  card:: :ref:`Settings <siterecords>`

-        Learn where to apply settings for your system.
+        Learn where to apply settings for your system. ajfadshjskd

 ..  toctree::
     :hidden: